- Sort By Use

-Studies have found that deficiencies in choline in the body may cause muscle damage and a condition called nonalcoholic fatty liver disease, which is noted by abnormal fat deposits in the liver.
-Studies also indicate that nootropics with choline can contribute to greater physical endurance.
+Studies have found that deficiencies in choline in the body may cause muscle damage.
+Studies also indicate that nootropics with choline may contribute to greater physical endurance.

 Choline L-bitartrate benefits mainly focus on supporting cognitive health and mental performance.
-Studies conducted on animals show that choline intake plays an essential role in brain development, influencing cognitive functions as the animals matured.
+Studies conducted on animals show that choline intake may play an essential role in influencing cognitive functions as the animals matured.
 Studies with rats found that those subjects who were given choline had offspring with a higher IQ.
-Other studies suggest that choline may play an essential role in brain development in infants while preventing memory loss in the elderly.
+Other studies suggest that choline may play an essential role in brain development and may provide memory support in the elderly.

 In the brain, choline supports the growth of cell membranes and nerve development, allowing for improved overall function and communication.
 Studies suggest that choline intake may help to improve memory recall, allowing users to recall information faster and with less effort.

 You may also be interested in choline L-bitartrate capsules.

 To learn more, read the choline L-bitartrate powder reviews below.

 For more info see the Examine article Choline.